BjoernTroldahl/Perforce-Automation-Tool/README.md

 ## How to install and use:

+1. First make sure that Perforce Helix Core and P4V are both installed on your PC, and that you have set up a workspace directory for Perforce.
-1. Download this GitHub repository as a ZIP-file under the Code tab and unzip it into a folder.
+2. Download this GitHub repository as a ZIP-file under the Code tab and unzip it into a folder.
-2. Navigate to the Python folder of your Substance Painter installation.
-By default it is: *C:\Users\YOUR_USER_NAME\Documents\Adobe\Adobe Substance 3D Painter\python*
-3. Copy and paste the *.vscode, modules, plugins* and *startup* folders here, from your unzipped folder.
-4. Open Substance Painter.
-5. You should now be able to access the Custom Exporter tool.
-Make sure that *Python -> custom_exporter* and *Window -> Views -> Custom Exporter* are ENABLED from the top left menu options.
-6. The Custom Exporter tool should now appear as a widget window in the middle of your screen, that you can dock anywhere you want inside the Substance Painter editor.
-It behaves like any other widget windows.
-7. You can now open any Substance Painter project and utilize the Custom Exporter for streamlining texture exports.
-Click on the tool's blue help icon to get started, all information on how to use it is written there.
-8. OPTIONAL: For dev work on the tool, you need to open the Python modules in Visual Studio Code (or another IDE of choice with Python support, but VS Code is what I used).
-9. OPTIONAL: Then add  *"python.analysis.extraPaths": ["C:/Program Files/Adobe/Adobe Substance 3D Painter/resources/python/modules"]* under the default interpreter path in the *settings.json* file.
+3. You should now be able to run the tool either with the .exe-file or by going into main.py and running the file from an IDE environment like Visual Studio Code.